zgoel317/open-unlearning/README.md

 ### 📢 Updates

 #### [Apr 6, 2025]
+⚠️⚠️ **IMPORTANT:** Be sure to run `python setup_data.py` immediately after merging the latest version.
+This is required to refresh the downloaded eval log files and ensure they're compatible with the latest evaluation metrics.
 - **More Metrics!** Added 6 Membership Inference Attacks (MIA) (LOSS, ZLib, Reference, GradNorm, MinK, and MinK++), along with Extraction Strength (ES) and  Exact Memorization (EM) as additional evaluation metrics.
 - **More TOFU Evaluations!** Now includes a holdout set and supports MIA attack-based evaluation.
 You can now compute MUSE's privleak on TOFU.
 - **More Documentation!** [`docs/links.md`](docs/links.md) contains resources for each of the implemented features and other useful LLM unlearning resources.